 The University has an online system that provides basic information on how to set up and use your workstation and also how to carry out an assessment of your workstation.
 All staff using a computer are asked to complete the training and workstation assessment.

-If, when carrying out the workstation assessment, you feel that there are problems with your desk, chair or peripheral equipment e.g. mouse, keyboard, wrist rest, that you are not able to resolve yourself, you should contact your School or Service area workstation assessor.
-If problems persist you can also contact Occupational Health (ext 7200 or firstname.lastname@example.org) to arrange for a more in-depth assessment of your workstation.
+If, when carrying out the workstation assessment, you feel that there are problems with your desk, chair or peripheral equipment e.g. mouse, keyboard, wrist rest, that you are not able to resolve yourself, you should contact your Faculty or Service area Workstation Assessor.
+If problems persist you can also contact Innovate Health Care who are our Occupational Health providers to arrange for a more in-depth assessment of your workstation.

-Occupational health may recommend changes to your workstation layout or the way in which you use it.
+The Occupational Health Assessors may recommend changes to your workstation layout or the way in which you use it.
 In some cases, they may recommend changes to the equipment that you use e.g. mouse, keyboard, desk or chair so that the most appropriate equipment that meets your needs can be provided.
-Peripheral equipment, such as a mouse or keyboard, should be purchased from the Faculty or Service area budget (the Scottish Procurement IT peripherals CPA is provided by Misco).
-If the assessment indicates that you may benefit from specialised equipment such as an adjustable desk or orthopaedic chair, then you should contact SEC so that the exact specification of the equipment required can be agreed.
-The decision to purchase equipment will be based on a discussion between Occupational Health and SEC.
-If the requirements are confirmed, SEC will then provide the specification/model of the equipment required as well as the end user details to the Procurement Office and the purchase will be made.
+Peripheral equipment, such as a mouse or keyboard, or any other specialised equipment such as an adjustable desk or orthopaedic chair should be purchased through your Faculty or Service area budget, the company we use for this equipment is Posturite Limited as they provide an aftercare service to the University.

-Eyesight screening: The University has made arrangements to offer eyesight screening to all staff who use a computer at work.
-This is available by obtaining a voucher from SEC (email@example.com) which can be used at a local optician (currently Specsavers).
-The voucher enables you to have a full eye and eyesight examination for work with computers and, if correction is required at that focal length, obtain a basic pair of glasses.
+The University has made arrangements to offer eyesight screening to all staff who use a computer at work.
+This is available by obtaining a Specsavers Eyecare e-voucher from SESC (email@example.com) which can be used at a local optician (currently Specsavers).
+The voucher enables you to have a specific eyesight examination for working with computers and, if correction is required at that focal length, you can obtain a basic pair of glasses.
 The costs for the vouchers are met by the University.
 You can specify a more expensive frame and/or lens coatings but the cost for these additional items are met by you.